-The state-of-the-art Music School
+OUR state-of-the-art Music School

-- 3 classrooms, including a keyboard laboratory
+- Three classrooms, including a keyboard laboratory

 - 15 specialist instrumental teaching rooms

 - Well-stocked department library with a new practice pipe organ

-- A fleet of new Bechstein pianos for every room
+- A fleet of Bechstein pianos

-- Magnificent 1930s Chapel, seating well over 1300, with an impressive eight second acoustic
+- Magnificent 1930s chapel, seating well over 1300, with an impressive eight second acoustic

 - Legendary Grand Organ, a 4-manual Romantic instrument of unrivalled power and a smaller Classical Organ for choral accompaniment